 Satisfactory Academic Progress (SAP)

 Federal regulations require that students receiving financial assistance meet certain standards of Satisfactory Academic Progress.
 This means that the student is making progress toward completing their degree in a manner determined by the school.
 Financial Aid follows the same academic criteria as the Committee on Student Academic Performance (COSAP) and the standard applies to both Federal and Institutional funding received by the student.
 In addition to this COSAP review, the Financial Aid Office will review pace of progression in cooperation with the Registrar.
 The quantitative calculation of pace of progression differs from the College quantitative measure in the treatment of transfer credits.
 Both standards must be met for continued financial aid eligibility.
 Specific criteria may also exist for particular awards.
 Students who are not in Good Academic Standing will be placed on financial aid warning.
 During this warning period students continue to receive financial assistance.
 If at the end of the warning period the student is not meeting the required standard, they may be placed on financial aid suspension until such time as they are meeting the required standard.
 During financial aid suspension, students are not eligible for Federal and Institutional funding –this includes the Olin Tuition Scholarship and any other applicable merit funding.
-Appeals to these decisions may be directed to the Financial Aid Manager and will be reviewed by the Appeals Committee.
+Appeals to these decisions may be directed to the Director of FInancial AId.
 The SAP Policy contains specifics regarding the review and appeal process.

 Direct Loan Borrowers

 The Department of Education has developed a comprehensive website at www.studentloans.gov to provide consumer information to students and parent borrowers.